-It was three weeks ago when we set off for our last biking trip this year.
-We were lucky, because the weather was really beautiful.
-Sun was shining, it was warm and pleasant.
-Temperature exceeded 15 Celsius degrees…just perfect for cycling during the day and resting by the glass of beer at evenings.
-The only disadvantage of going on any trips/journeys etc. in Autumn is that sun sets quite early comparing to what we were used to during summer.
-At half past six, it was getting dark.
-That’s why it’s quite important to plan and organize your trip in advance in the way you won’t have to get back in a complete darkness.
+The only disadvantage of going on any trips/journeys etc. in Autumn is that sun sets quite early compared to what we were used to during summer.
+At half-past six, it was getting dark.
+That’s why it’s quite important to plan and organize your trip in advance in a way you won’t have to get back in complete darkness.
 Unless you have any lighting, it may be problematic.
 On the other hand, the biggest advantage is definitely a riot of colour you can admire, rich orange, red and golden leaves intertwine with evergreen leaves of cone-bearing trees.

-I had been thinking over the place to visit for quite a long time, before I came up with Becva cycle path.
-Main reasons for choosing this spot were distance from Brno and so called points of interest on it.
-It goes through several attention-grabbing cities and places, it also ends in Beskid mountains in Horni Becva, which is a good information for all mountains’ lovers.
+I had been thinking over the place to visit for quite a long time before I came up with Becva cycle path.
+The main reasons for choosing this spot were a distance from Brno and so-called points of interest in it.
+It goes through several attention-grabbing cities and places, it also ends in Beskid mountains in Horni Becva, which is good information for all mountains’ lovers.

-Next stop on our route was the city of Teplice nad Becvou, which is known from SPA, especially cardiac rehabilitation against stroke and heart attacks.
-The one who goes there, can count on bath in a mineral water, massages, wraps or electrotherapy.
+Next stop on our route was the city of Teplice nad Becvou, which is known for SPA, especially cardiac rehabilitation against stroke and heart attacks.
+The one who goes there can count on a bath in mineral water, massages, wraps, or electrotherapy.

 We, however, were just amazed by the magnitude of the whole area situated in the valley of the Becva river and surrounded by forest, it seemed like a perfect place to relax.